panipp/Angular-Test/README.md

 ```

 ## Development server
+1.)
+Run `npm install`

+2.)
 Run `ng serve` for a dev server.

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.